The RBA cash rate explained: How it affects you

 Why does the RBA change the cash rate?

-Why does the RBA cash rate increase affect my interest rate?
+Why does a RBA cash rate increase affect my interest rate?

 The RBA’s decision to increase the official cash rate makes it more expensive for lenders to borrow money – a key consideration for how lenders price their loans.
 Learn more about how interest rates are determined.